Cher’s Famous Art

 “What day IS it?”

-Are you confused about what day it is?
+In the midst of this world wide pandemic, I have a questions: Are you confused about what day it is?
 Seems you are not alone!
 This sentiment reminds me of Dali’s famous melting clocks Surrealistic painting.
 I feel that Dali describes our life today when he writes that his surrealistic art is meant to “systemize confusion and thus to help discredit completely the sense of reality” (MoMA.org).

 While this painting is in NYC, one of the destinations on our [cancelled] trip to Spain May 2020 was the Salvador Dali house and museum in Cadaques, just north of Barcelona.
 It seems very appropriate for us today.